The Otago Chess Club

 For links to other chess sites including free chess training resources, visit the favourite links page of the club wiki.

-The Dunedin Junior Chess Academy started for term 1 on Friday 14 February and ends on Friday 3 April.
+The Dunedin Junior Chess Academy starts for term 2 on Friday 29 May and ends on Friday 3 July.

 Invercargill has a chess club looking for new members.